 Q&A With Charlotte Mack-Heller, Director, Natural Resource Management

 The first and most immediate challenge is the COVID-19 recovery.
-A lot of human, financial, and social capital is being diverted from conservation and climate goals to focus on COVID response and global economic recovery.
-We will be feeling the implications of the pandemic for some years to come, but the more those resources can be directed toward holistic sustainability programming that also builds resilience and protects important natural resources, the less behind we’ll be in achieving the SDGs.
+A lot of human, financial, and social capital is being diverted from climate goals to focus on COVID response and global economic recovery.
+We will be feeling the implications of the pandemic for some years to come, but the more those resources can be directed toward holistic sustainability programming that also builds resilience and faces up to our climate future, the less behind we’ll be.

 The second barrier is the fear of failure.
-Donors and development partners on the front lines of making progress toward the SDGs often get stuck using traditional development approaches.
+Donors and development partners on the front lines of making progress on climate often get stuck using traditional development approaches.
 With the stakes so high, they find it hard to take chances on new ideas that could fail.
-Yet these risks have the potential to make disruptive change.
+Yet these risks have the potential to make a disruptive change.
 That’s one of the reasons why partnering with the private sector is so important.
 Taking risks is where the private sector thrives.

-I also see the conversation on climate change shifting with a new administration in place.
+Lastly, I’d say that I see the conversation on climate change shifting with a new administration in place.
 There is a renewed sense of hope that we will see true investment in climate solutions at scale and that we may be able to shift our carbon trajectory to get ourselves on a better pathway.
 Municipal and state governments have been propelling us forward for the last four years and I think we’ll finally see true leadership at a national level moving forward.
-Rejoining the Paris Climate Agreement and the recent U.S. Earth Day Summit commitments are indicators of that.
+Rejoining the Paris Climate Agreement and the U.S. Earth Day Summit commitments are indicators of that.

 Your team focuses on developing and implementing sustainable, market-led solutions to environment-related issues in emerging markets.
-What insights have they gained over this past, very unusual year?
+What insights did you gain from operating in the age of COVID-19?

 I also have to say that donors and development partners didn’t miss a beat.
 It’s been pretty incredible to see how, despite the new challenges and travel restrictions, we’ve found a way to continue working toward our environmental goals.